 • Facilitated material exchanges (i.e. organization operates a material exchange activity that helps match participants and may facilitate the logistics of the exchange of goods and materials)

-• Ongoing or recurring neighbourhood swaps or community marketplaces, both online and in person.
+• Ongoing or recurring neighbourhood swaps or community marketplaces, both online and in person

-2. Material Exchange is Available to Users in Toronto
+2. Available to Users in Toronto

 To be listed in the Material Exchange Directory: